 Dirty Power Supplies are deviations in the quality of your power supply that impair the performance of your audio equipment or cause your Home Theatre System to shut down completely.

 When connected between your AV devices and your power supply, a Home Theatre Power Manager typically acts as a buffer.
-It smooths out alternating current cycles via an electro-magnetic filter system, resulting in a cleaner alternating current output.
+It smooths out alternating current cycles via an elector-magnetic filter system, resulting in a cleaner alternating current output.
 This regulates power distribution throughout your Home Theatre System, removing any unnecessary voltage that could damage your electronics.

 Home Theatre Power Managers Features

 The following are some of the Home Theatre power manager’s most notable features.

 Protectors Against Surges

 Surge protectors safeguard your Home Theatre equipment against electrical spikes.
 These electrical spikes typically occur during thunderstorms or a power outage.

 Surge protectors integrated into Power managers redirect excess energy in your equipment to grounding wires.
 However, a surge protector has the disadvantage of being unable to disconnect your device from the power supply.